Here is something you never want to hear about your company after a ransomware attack: "I mean, an eighth-grader could have hacked into that system."

 Audit uncovers Colonial Pipeline cybersecurity problems

-Robert Smallwood heads up the Institute for Information Governance at IMERGE Consulting.
-He and his team wrote the information governance report for Colonial Pipeline, and he did not hold back when the Associated Press asked him about it.
+Robert Smallwood is Chairman of the Certified Information Governance Officers Association.
+He and his team wrote the IG report for Colonial Pipeline, and he did not hold back when the Associated Press asked him about it.

 "We found glaring deficiencies and big problems," said Smallwood, whose consulting firm delivered an 89-page report in January 2018 after a six-month audit.
 "I mean an eighth-grader could have hacked into that system."